New York Equitable Distribution Lawyer

 At Douglas Family Law Group, we have vast experience in all facets of family law and the laws governing equitable distribution in New York.
 We provide strategic representation centered on safeguarding the financial interests and rights of our clients undergoing a divorce.

-Before you start the property settlement negotiations, it is would be in your interests to understand your options, rights, and likely obligations.
+Before you start the property settlement negotiations, it is in your interests to understand your options, rights, and obligations.

-Our divorce attorneys have an expansive knowledge of complicated property division involving savings accounts, retirement investments, family business, home and other real estate, high-asset divorce, stocks, bonds, and executive interests.
+Our divorce attorneys have an expansive knowledge of complicated property division involving savings accounts, retirement investments, family businesses, home and other real estate, high-asset divorce, stocks, bonds, and executive interests.

 Our seasoned New York Equitable Distribution Lawyer will assist you to navigate all aspects of property division including: